shortishly/pgec/README.md

 Leaving the SQL shell running, start `pgec` in another terminal. `pgec` will act as an edge cache for publication we have just created.

-All data from the tables in the publication are retrieved, in a single transaction (using an extended query with batched execute).
+All data from the tables in the publication are retrieved, from transaction snapshot (using an extended query with batched execute).
 Once the initial data has been collected, streaming replication is then started, receiving changes that have applied since the transaction snapshot to ensure no loss of data.
 Streaming replication continues keeping `pgec` as an upto date cache of data.